stormchaserroleplaying/stormchaserRPG/Adventuring/Time/index.md

 For long journeys, a scale of days works best.
 Following the road from Tanem to Paragon, the adventurers spend four uneventful days before a goblin ambush interrupts their journey.

-In combat and other fast-paced situations, the game relies on rounds, a 6-second span of time described in chapter 9, "Combat".
+In combat and other fast-paced situations, the game relies on rounds, a 6-second span of time described as part of [the order of combat](https://stormchaserroleplaying.com/stormchaserRPG/Combat/TheOrderofCombat/).